The RFC publication process includes the stages described below. See the process flowchart here.

 Whenever a document enters the editorial queue, changes its state in the queue, or leaves the queue, an automatic email message summarizing the state change is sent to the authors.
 This message is for information only; it does not replace existing messages to authors, such as AUTH48 messages.

-Here are some important notes on the process.
+Here are the details of how we update your source file, and here are some important notes on the process.

 Authors’ Final Review (AUTH48 State)